julien-muke/Search-Engine-Website-using-AWS/README.md

 ## ➡️ Step 8 - Test the Webpage

-Type in "Minecraft" and you should receive a response back.
+Type in "Call of Duty Warzone" and you should receive a response back.
 Feel free to test the other game names as well (Must type the names of them exactly how they are in DynamoDB - Yes, Case Sensitive).

 ![Screenshot 2024-01-01 at 14 26 53](https://github.com/julien-muke/Search-Engine-Website-using-AWS/assets/110755734/1b546a9e-4d57-4329-81ab-e4ad5f28781b)